The Night House (2020 film)

 The Night House is a 2020 supernatural psychological horror film directed by David Bruckner, and written by Ben Collins and Luke Piotrowski.
 It stars Rebecca Hall as a widow who discovers a dark secret about the house her recently deceased architect husband built.
 Other cast members are Sarah Goldberg, Evan Jonigkeit, Stacy Martin, and Vondie Curtis-Hall.

 It premiered at the Sundance Film Festival on January 24, 2020, and was theatrically released in the United States on August 20, 2021, by Searchlight Pictures.
-It received positive reviews, with praise for Hall's performance, and was nominated for several awards, including Saturn Award for Best Horror Film.
+It received positive reviews and was nominated for several awards, including Saturn Award for Best Horror Film.

 Plot

 Beth has just lost her husband Owen to suicide.
 Devastated, she spends her nights drinking and going through Owen's belongings.
 Her friend Claire and neighbour Mel are concerned for her.
 Owen's ominous suicide note—"You were right.
 There is nothing.
 Nothing is after you.
 You're safe now."—perplexes her.
 She begins to suffer from strange supernatural events at night and finds a strange reversed floor plan for their house.

 One night, she discovers a photo on his phone of a woman who looks similar to her, and suspects Owen was having an affair.
 A drunken Beth reveals to Claire that she had been clinically dead for four minutes after a car accident years ago and saw that there was nothing when she died.
 Owen had always disagreed with this and was close to changing her mind before he died.
 That night, she is awakened by a supernatural presence and witnesses several frightened women fleeing through the woods and jumping into the lake.
 She finds blood on the boat where Owen shot himself and feels an invisible presence.

 Crossing the lake to investigate a strange set of lights, she discovers a reversed copy of her house and sees ghostly figures of women with Owen.
 She passes out and awakens in her own house.
 She finds the reversed house again, although this time it is unfinished and empty.
 She retrieves a strange statue from it and confronts Mel, who claims he never saw the house but once saw Owen in the woods at night with a woman who looked like Beth.
 Searching Owen's laptop, she finds more photos of women who look similar to her, identifies the statue from one of his books as an occult voodoo doll, and determines that Owen was trying to learn how to trick and trap demonic entities.